mbarronaws/aws-kms-workshop/Section-0-Workshop-Environment-Set-up.md

 ![alt text](/res/screenshot3.png)

-7. Once the instance is launched and contains the Role, and a policy associated that will allow administrative KMS CLI commands, open Session Manager and try running the following command:
+7. Now that a policy is associated that will allow administrative KMS CLI commands, open Session Manager and try running the following command:

 aws kms list-keys